SeriousOldMan/Simulator-Controller/README.md

 Want to contribute?
 Great!

-  - Build your own plugins and  offer them in GitHub.
+  - Build your own plugins and  offer them on GitHub.
 Contact me and I will add a link to your plugin in this documentation.

   - Found a bug, or even built a new feature.
 Even better.
 Please contact me, and I will give you access to the code repository.